marvinwu/canner/doc/md/basic/basic.md

-## Docgr is a one page website generator.
+## Canner is a one page website generator.